JanNiklasS/5th-CPP-Primer/Ch02/README.md

 [Here](prog2_8.cpp) you go!

 ## Exercise 2.9
 > Explain the following definitions.
-For those that are illegal, explain what’s wrong and how to correct it.
+For those that are illegal, explain whatâ€™s wrong and how to correct it.
 >```
 >(a) std::cin >> int input_value;
 >(b) int i = { 3.14 };